Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Methods

 \paragraph{Serial dilution model on a graph with heterogeneous environment.} We model a spatially structured population as a set of well-mixed demes, each sitting on one node of a connected graph with $D$ nodes.
 Migration probabilities $m_{ij}$ are defined between any pair of demes $(i,j) \in \{1,...,D\}^2$, including $i=j$, corresponding to individuals that stay in the same deme.
-They differ by their exponential growth rates, which are respectively $f_W=1$ for wild-types (taken as reference) and $f_M=1+s$ for mutants.
+They differ by their fitnesses, which are respectively $f_W=1$ for wild-types (taken as reference) and $f_M=1+s$ for mutants.
 Thus, $s$ is the relative fitness advantage of mutants compared to wild-types.
 The population is composed of wild-types of fitness $f_W=1$ (taken as reference) and mutants, whose fitness depends on the environment, and is denoted by $f_{M,i}=1+\delta_i s$ in deme $i$.
-Here, $s$ is the baseline mutant fitness advantage, and $\delta_i$ is an environment-dependent prefactor, which is assumed to be comprised between 0 and 1, and of order unity if it is nonzero.
+Here, $s$ is the baseline mutant fitness advantage, and $\delta_i$ is an environment-dependent prefactor, which is nonnegative, and of order unity if it is nonzero.

 We generalize the model introduced in Ref.~\cite{Abbara__Frequent} to heterogeneous environments.
-The dynamics of the population, modeling serial passage with migrations, is composed of alternations of elementary phases of growth and dilution, see SI Figure~\ref{fig:methods}A. Migrations are implemented during the dilution (i.e.\ regulation) phases.
-Note that this serial dilution model with migrations is very close to a structured Wright-Fisher model~\cite{Lessard07,Burden18}, and that results from the serial dilution model in the branching process approximation hold in structured Wright-Fisher models too~\cite{Abbara__Frequent}.
+The dynamics of the population, modeling serial passage with migrations, is composed of alternations of phases of growth and migration-dilution, see Figure~\ref{fig:methods}.

-Starting at a bottleneck, the elementary step of deterministic exponential growth happens simultaneously and independently in each deme for a fixed time $t$.
-It is impacted by environment heterogeneity via the mutant fitness advantage $s \delta_i$, which depends on the deme $i$.
-Let us denote the initial fraction of mutants in deme $i$ by $x_i$.
-The fraction of mutants after growth in deme $i$ is:
+Starting at a bottleneck, each deme separately undergoes deterministic exponential growth for a fixed time $t$.
+Fitnesses are understood as exponential growth rates.
+Therefore, the growth step is impacted by environment heterogeneity via the mutant fitness advantage $s \delta_i$, which depends on the deme $i$.
+Denoting by $x_i$ the initial fraction of mutants in deme $i$, the fraction of mutants after growth in deme $i$ is:

 Note that the impact of the baseline selective advantage of mutants is encoded by the product $st$.
 We thus call $st$ the (effective) baseline fitness advantage.